angelovangel/nxf-kraken2/README.md

 # nextflow-kraken2

-a simple nextflow pipeline for running kraken2 and bracken in a docker container
+A relatively simple metagenomics analysis pipeline written in nextflow.
+The pipeline is based on `kraken2` and `bracken` and is supplemented with `Krona` visualizations and interactive html tables.

 ## Description
 The pipeline runs in a docker container by default.